-Who still thinks gamers are unathletic, introverted, and mainly male: You are wrong!
-A graphic from Statista shows that 48 % of the gamers surveyed are female.
+If you still think gamers are unathletic, introverted, and mainly male, you are wrong!
+A graphic from Statista shows that 48 % of the gamers surveyed are female and that playing video games is no longer a strictly male domain.
 A lot has changed in the world of computer and video games in recent years.
-Gaming has not only become socially acceptable, but also professional.
+Competitive gaming has not only become socially acceptable, but also professional.

-The best gamers in the world compete at events.
-Professional gamers have trainers, sponsors, and mental coaches, just as we know it from athletes.
-Fame, honor and high prize money are waiting.
-E-Sports is no longer inferior to “normal” sports competitions.
-Together with the esports player foundation, we at AnyDesk support gamers, as we did at the Equal eSports event, which took place in Berlin from October 29 to 31, 2021.
+The best gamers in the world compete at E-Sports competitions and even world championships.
+Professional gamers have trainers, sponsors, and mental coaches, just as we know it from athletes in traditional sports.
+Fame, honor and high prize money are waiting for the winner of a tournament.
+E-Sports is no longer inferior to “normal” sports competitions and the E-Sports industry is steadily growing.

-Equal eSports is an initiative of Deutsche Telekom that promotes equal opportunities in the field of E-Sports and gaming to give gamers an opportunity to live their personal dream, regardless of gender, origin, or social status.
-As a first step, the Equal eSports event served to raise awareness for equality for all gamers together with partners.
-Despite the high proportion of gamers who are not male, E-Sport is still a male domain.
+Equal eSports is an initiative of Deutsche Telekom that promotes equal opportunities in the field of E-Sports and gaming.
+The initiative gives gamers the opportunity to live their dream and hobby, regardless of gender, origin, or social status.
+As a first step, the Equal eSports event (in collaboration with partners) serves to raise awareness for equality for all gamers.
+Despite the increasing proportion of gamers who are female, E-Sport is still dominated by male players.

 Over the course of three days, visitors of the event were offered a wide range of activities on the topics of diversity, E-Sports, and gaming.
 These included exciting talks, inspiring workshops, and heated live matches with world-class players of League of Legends – a free computer game that is occasionally played by up to 100 million players a month.
 All this was complemented by coaching sessions with well-known coaches from the E-Sports scene.